usnistgov/literature-survey-tools/troj-ai-search/README.md

 * language_model/arXiv-cs-lc-backward.pt
 * language_model/arXiv-cs-lc-forward.pt

-These files are too large (about 3.0 GB) to made available using the GitHub release mechanism.
-We will investigate alternate means to provide them.
-Future updates to this repository will include code to generate them.
+These files are using the GitHub release mechanism (v0.1).
+Find them on this project's [release page](Embedding-based Search for Scientific Abstracts).
+Download and unarchive them in the same directory as the notebook.

 ## Usage